-At the same time these locations tend to be where new family and migrants move, and this demographic, which tends to have a little spare cash left at the end of the month, are areas where there is little ability to push up the value of properties – these are not high wage earning areas..
+At the same time these locations tend to be where new families and migrants move, and this demographic, which tends to have a little spare cash left at the end of the month, are areas where there is little ability to push up the value of properties – these are not high wage-earning areas.

-On the flipside, record low interest rates now mean the monthly mortgage repayments for most properties are cheaper than they’ve ever been.
+We’re currently in a period of low unemployment and decade-high interest rates so the monthly mortgage repayments for most properties are higher than they’ve ever been.

-As we are now entering a period of low inflation and low wages growth, investor should avoid areas blue-collar areas or young family suburbs and seek out suburbs where wages growth is higher than the state averages.
+Investors should avoid areas of blue-collar areas or young-family suburbs and seek out suburbs where wage growth is higher than the state averages.